Home Compare CMG vs TJX

 Growth

-On growth, the gap still runs the same way: The TJX Companies, Inc. sits near the top of the group, while Chipotle Mexican Grill, Inc. remains in the weaker half.
+The same broad pattern appears on growth: The TJX Companies, Inc. ranks near the top of the group, while Chipotle Mexican Grill, Inc. stays in the weaker half.

 Stability — Dominant Gap